 And after the long-ish drive to get to AfrikaBurn I found myself in the middle of quite literally nothing: Tankwa Town.
 Around us the flat desert and made up streets for all 13000 people camping.

-For a first timer at AfrikaBurn seeing all the art and structures around me was quite a shocking moment.
+For a first timer at AfrikaBurn, seeing all the art and structures around me was quite a shocking moment.
 We were camping at 10ish in the loud zone.
 Short walk from there I could see the Train Station, one R2D2 and one C3PO about 2m tall.
 People where dancing in the most absolutely fabulous outfits I have ever seen in my life.
-In addition there where kids playing around and riding bikes, groups of friends dancing, people walking around to admire the artwork.
+In addition there where kids playing around and riding bikes, groups of friends dancing and people walking around to admire the artwork.

 After the artworks probably the biggest impression were the outfits.
 A good friend told me I could go crazy with my outfits, that the Burn is THE place for that.
 But until I got there and saw it with my eyes I really couldn’t imagine.
 Speedos swimsuits with fur jackets, crochet tops with goggles and animal horns, belly dancer’s outfits with astronaut outfits, foxes and tigers with all white looks… everywhere you can look its filled with colours and different fabrics.